tillbiskup/labinform-eln/docs/concepts.rst

   * Measurements are grouped by method
   * Labbook entries contain crucial metadata
   * Labbook entries are cross-referenced from the sample pages and *vice versa*
+  * Recurring blocks of a labbook entry can be inserted using templates
   * Most adjustments can be made from *within* the Web UI